KEDuran/employee_directory/README.md

 For this assignment, students were tasked with creating a employee directory web application with React.
 In using React, this web application was designed creating UI components, managing component state, and able to respond to user events.

+### FYI
-In additional to using React, I took the opporunity to incorporate _unit testing_ for certain functionality used to develop this application.
-Please reference the _Testing_ section in this readme.
+* To practice test driven development (TDD), I took the opporunity to incorporate _unit testing_ for certain functionality used to develop this application.
+Please reference the _Testing_ section in this readme for more details.
+* To incorporate continuous integration and continuous deployment (CICD), I also connected this assignment repo to [CircleCI](https://circleci.com/) and [CodeClimate](https://codeclimate.com/) in order to help monitor the testing results and code quality.

 ---